dudi709/SQL-injection-Final-Project/README.md

 ### Installation

-We recommend working with a conda virtual environment to install the directories but this is at your discretion.
+We recommend working with a conda virtual environment to install the libraries but this is at your discretion.

 1. Clone the repo
    ```sh